teambit/docs/docs/overrides.md

 Once the relevant rule apply, a state may occur when the same dependency appears as dependency, dev dependency and peer dependency.
 In this case Bit will apply the following priorities: peerDeps => Deps => devDeps.
 I.e. if a dependency is both dependency and peer dependency, it will only exist as a peerDependency.

-### Overriding annotations

-While it's possible to set specific values for each key you override, Bit implements a set of annotations to simplify the configuration process, and extend on it.

-- `-` the "minus" annotation indicates Bit to remove the key from the component.
-This is useful when removing a dependency from Bit's automated dependency detection, or when removing a compiler environment from a component that does not requires transpilation.
-- `+` the "plus" annotation tells Bit to try and fill the value from what is defined in the workspace.
-For example, when adding a `dependency` to a component, you can use `+` instead of stating the package version.
-Bit will resolve it from the workspace.

 ## Overriding Options

 You can use override to perform the following changes: